jvanlier/jvanlier.github.io/_posts/2018-06-09-embracing-uncertainty-on-total-daily-energy-expenditure-calculations.md

 Simply going with daily data seems appropriate, However, as we've seen, the fudge factor histogram for daily data doesn't really allow for a reliable estimate.

 There is an interesting peak in the correlation values at 10 days with a relatively low p-value (0.04), so let's use that.
 This yields a mean of 1.41 and a median of 1.38 for the fudge factor.
-That sounds reasonable to me.
+That sounds reasonably close to my prior of 1.375.
 But let's see if we can do this in a nicer way using Bayesian methods.
 I'm hoping for a good result with the noisy 1-day data, alleviating the need for these period groupings.

 # Fire up PyMC

 The approach I'm taking here is very simple: I'm creating a linear model to predict cal intake, in which the fudge factor is one of the coefficients.
 This coeffient is multiplied by the BMR of each day.
 The other coeffient is the amount of calories in 1 KG of fat, which I'll keep fixed on 7700 as per the literature.
 This is multiplied by the weight change.
-There's no intercept (I tried adding one but it stays close to 0 so there's no point).
+There's no intercept.

-So:
+The equation is:

 $\text{cals_in} = \text{weight_change} \times 7700 + \text{fudge_factor} \times \text{BMR}$